storm-fsv-cvut/smoderp2d-manual/user_guide/docs/providers.md

 ![](./img/qgis_plugin_history.png)

-### Known issue
+### Known issues

-On MS Windows QGIS plugin may suffer by poping-up windows when starting computation.
+Only for QGIS 3.34.9/3.38.1 or lower: On MS Windows QGIS plugin may suffer by poping-up windows when starting computation.
 It is caused by a bug in GRASS 8.3.
 This issue can be solved by copying ``core.py`` file available from [GitHub repository](https://raw.githubusercontent.com/storm-fsv-cvut/smoderp2d/master/bin/qgis/grass_patch/core.py) to a GRASS target directory which is typically located in: